0xZ0F/Z0FCourse_ReverseEngineering/0x200-Assembly/0x203-Instructions.md

 # Instructions
 Let's talk about some Assembly instructions.
 Before we get started there are three different terms you should know: **immediate**, **register**, and **memory**.
 * An **immediate value** is something like the number 12 (the kind of number we humans use).
-An immediate value is not a memeory address or register, instead it's some sort of constant.
+An immediate value is not a memory address or register, instead, it's some sort of constant.
 * A **register** is referring to something like RAX, RBX, R12, AL, etc.
 * **Memory** or a **memory address** refers to a location in memory (a memory address) such as 0x7FFF842B.